nottrobin/robinwinslow.uk/_posts/2015-10-23-junior-doctors-complaining.md

 Therefore, this new contract will effect the majority of doctors in the country.

-How much do junior doctors earn (basic pay)?
+How much do junior doctors earn?
 ===

 This is a somewhat complex question.
 Because "junior" doctors have anything from 0 to over 9 years of experience on top of their 5-6 year degree.
 However, NHS.uk [explains it fairly well][]: